Are you looking for the most efficient space heaters available?

-The best, most efficient space heaters feature an ECO mode in addition to the standard options.
+The best and most efficient space heaters will feature an ECO mode in addition to the standard options.
 While in this setting, the heater will use only enough power to maintain a set temperature, rather than constantly heating the space.

 For instance, if you set your heater to 20°C (or 68°F), it will work on maximum heat until the air in the room reaches this temperature.
 It will then switch off, turning back on when the temperature drops.

 So if you were wondering, “will space heaters save money?”, then the answer is yes when using an ECO mode.
 The ECO mode is the most economical choice you’ll find in space heaters today.

 In general, electric space heaters should be used under supervision at all times.
 Realistically, however, it may not be possible to constantly monitor a heater for several hours a day.

 For this reason, modern space heaters are outfitted with a series of safety features to ensure that they don’t pose a risk to you, your family, and your apartment.
 These are particularly important if you have kids or pets, but they’re good to have in any circumstances.

 This is the most basic safety feature that virtually all electric space heaters have.
 In the event that the heating element inside the heater reaches a dangerously high temperature — either due to malfunction or improper use — the device will switch itself off automatically.

 Overheating is only likely to happen if the heater is left running for longer than the recommended maximum.
 Each heater will come with an instruction manual, which includes the upper limit of time the heater can be run continuously.